Algorithm Design: A Fairness-Accuracy Frontier: The Fairness-Accuracy Frontier

-Figure \ref{fig:CI} depicts an example fairness-accuracy frontier for a covariate vector in this class.
-The left point is the (shared) group optimal point $r_{X}=b_{X}$, and the right endpoint is the fairness optimal point $f_{X}$.
+These cases are depicted in Figure \ref{fig:SpecialCases}.
+In Panel (a), the FA frontier is a singleton, and fairness-accuracy preferences are irrelevant: All designers who agree on the basic FA-dominance principle outlined in Definition \ref{def:Pareto} prefer the same algorithm.
+In Panel (b), the left point is the (shared) group optimal point $r_{X}=b_{X}$, and the right endpoint is the fairness optimal point $f_{X}$.
 From $r_{X}=b_{X}$ to $f_{X}$, the fairness-accuracy frontier consists entirely of positively sloped line segments.
 Thus, everywhere along the frontier, the two groups' errors move in the same direction, implying that the only way to improve fairness is to decrease accuracy uniformly across groups.
 The only relevant difference across designers, then, is how they choose to resolve strong fairness-accuracy conflicts of this form.
+As we will see in Section \ref{sec:Empirical}, although these conditions are strong and unlikely to be exactly satisfied, the fairness-accuracy tradeoffs they describe are relevant to real data.